christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 #### Data format
-* Paired end FASTQ files (R1 for forward read and R2 for reverse)
+* Paired end FASTQ.GZ files (R1 for forward read and R2 for reverse, GZ = compressed by gunzip)
-* FASTQ files are compressed as necessary by gunzip
 * Each sample (unique combination of tissue and biological replicate) has its own folder
 * Initial scripts format Hiseq filenames into the NextSeq naming syntax:
 	* `tissue-replicate-well_sampleNumber_laneNumber_R1orR2_batchNumber.fastq.gz`